 Students must also exhibit digital competency, the ability to locate, select and evaluate online information – as well as be able to utilize software, hardware and communication tools.
 You will be communicating virtually, which is different than the way we often communicate in our familiar face-to-face world.
 Our students report rich interactions with their peer and we find responses are often more thoughtful because you have time to contemplate your response to an instructor or student.
 Consider this an opportunity to develop your critical thinking and communication skills – crafting thoughtful arguments and well-researched responses.
 It provides you a way of developing the intellectual component of your interactions with others.

 Remember we have our online coursework divided into segments.
 Each e-campus course is divided into modules or classes.
-They last a week and open on Wednesdays and close the next Tuesday.
-All discussion postings have to be done during that time – and not only on Tuesday nights!
+They last a week.
+All discussion postings have to be done during that time – and not only on the last night of the week!

 - And of course, an indispensable resource is our Administrative person Candy Long: 304.293.3809 or Candy.Long@mail.wvu.edu